arm-university/Rapid-Embedded-Education-Kit/Materials/Module_4/README.md

 The Mbed platform offers a number of tools that support testing of your Mbed code:

 * Greentea
-    * Automated testing tool for Arm Mbed OS development
+    * Automated testing tool for Arm Mbed OS development.
-    * Pair with 'UNITY' and 'utest' frameworks
+    * Pair with 'UNITY' and 'utest' frameworks.
     * https://os.mbed.com/docs/mbed-os/v5.15/tools/greentea-testing-applications.html

 * Icetea
-    * Automated testing tool for Arm Mbed OS development
+    * Automated testing tool for Arm Mbed OS development.
-    * Typically used for local development and automation in a continuous integration environment
+    * Typically used for local development and automation in a continuous integration environment.
     * https://os.mbed.com/docs/mbed-os/v5.15/tools/icetea-testing-applications.html

 Process of flashing boards, running the tests, and generating reports is automated by the test system.